 Hi, I'm Mark Eliasen, self-taught web developer with a history in InfoSec and cyber security.
-Today I try to focus on making things which are helpful in some way.
+Today I try to focus on making things which are helpful in some way (or entertains me).
 I also enjoy helping others improve as developers both technically and personally.

 I started programming somewhere around the age of 13, working on custom versions of an open source MUD, among other things.
 I get involved in cyber security, in the form of hacktivism, when I was around 15-16, going places I shouldn't be and finding things I shouldn't find.
 I took a break for a couple of years from most computer related activities, other than gaming, due to some close calls.

 During my conscription as a firefighter, I was introduced to PHP (5.3) by another recruit and it quickly became my gateway drug to world of web development, and I have been a web developer ever since.

 My first programming language was Visual Basic 6.0.
 Shortly after I got comfortable in VB, I dived into C++ since I was curious about how trojans, viruses and backdoors worked, so I dug through source codes and tried to modify them.
 I believe some of it was also in C#, but I don't remember it that well.